 The Likelihood of Losing Your Home Is Small

-If the answer to the question, “Can I lose my house due to an at-fault car crash?” worries you, you should take a deep breath.
+If the answer to the question, “Can You Lose Your House From a Car Accident?” worries you, you should take a deep breath.
 It is rare for someone with a judgment against you to take the steps necessary to place a lien on your home and then foreclose on your house.

 The process is time-consuming and expensive, and it is far easier and more profitable for the other party to work out another arrangement with you.

 Additionally, the less equity you have in your home, the less attractive it is to an injured plaintiff as a potential source of compensation.

 Your Home Is Not Always in Jeopardy After a Car Wreck

 The fact is that your home may not be a good source of compensation for an injured plaintiff.
 But there are other situations where your home is not subject to foreclosure to satisfy a judgment.